Why I applied for the Capital One Savor card

 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-A free flight can save you thousands of dollars so there couldn’t be a more valuable reward, it seemed.
-Plus, my husband and I travel frequently enough that I couldn’t imagine needing any other rewards card outside of an airline or travel card.
+A free flight can save you thousands of dollars so airline credit cards seemed far and away the most valuable route.
+Plus, my husband and I travel frequently enough that I couldn’t imagine needing any other rewards card outside of an airline or travel credit card.
 We had our spending system totally worked out and adding another card to the mix felt like it would only complicate things.
-But here’s how and why things changed a few weeks ago.

 An offer I couldn’t refuse

 When opening a new card, it’s important to decide if you’ll be able to make the initial spending requirement.
 Knowing my current budget and how my husband and I use our other cards, this would have been close, but I had a business trip coming up and knew I’d be charging a lot of reimbursable expenses to a credit card.
 That meant I could easily meet the requirement of $3,000 in three months on this card.
-Planning out when to open a new card is an important part of the process.
+Planning out when to apply for a credit card is an important part of the process.

 There’s one very specific reason that I love using this credit card: It’s so fun to check my statements and see how much credit I’m accumulating.
 I’m kind of hooked, actually.
 I love to check every morning to see what my current credit is, and it’s really easy to cash in the credit whenever you want.
 Everyone has a different strategy, but I like to save my rewards credit for the end of the statement cycle, so I can reduce my monthly bill by as much as possible and all at once.

 How to use this card